mikanda/model/Readme.md

 ### Events

-  * `change(name, value, old)` - Fired on every change of the model. `name` is the name of the attribute which changed, `value` is the
+  * `change(name, value, old)` - Fired on every change of the model. `name` is the name of the attribute which changed, `value` is the new value of the attribute and `old` is the old.
+  * `change ATTR` - Fired if `ATTR` was changed.

 ### constructor model([values])